TheSeaOfRhun/LTR/README.txt

                             and punctuation (which is removed, with some exceptions).
 This is an alias for
                             org.apache.lucene.analysis.standard.ClassicTokenizer
-                        custom -- use this to provide the fully qualified class name of a tokenizer under the 'customTokenizer' setting (see below).
+                        ... -- a fully qualified Tokenizer class.
 This must have a default constructor.

-    customTokenizer -- Default is null.
-Only considered if 'tokenizer' is set to 'custom'.
-This should be a fully qualified class name and the class must have a default constructor.

     stemmer     --  The name of the stemmer to use during indexing or retrieval.
                     See NOTES.txt for a list of available stemmers.
 Set to "None" to turn stemming off (default).